 Historically, Baby Boomers have made up a large portion of real estate market activity.
 Although the younger generations are beginning to make their mark on the scene, Boomers continue to lead the way.
 Some choose to stay close to home but downsize into a smaller house, while others prefer to spend their retirement years in warm picturesque parts of Canada.
 These locations can be found across the country – if you know where to look.

 Atlantic Canada has seen the largest influx of retirees from across the country, selling their high-value urban residence in favour of the slower (and cheaper) pace afforded by East Coast recreational markets.
 But for dwellers of metropolitan centres like the GTA and Vancouver who don’t want to make a cross-country move, recreational areas within their province are a hot spot.
 Here are some of the most in-demand cities and regions popular among those in search of the best places to retire in.

-Ontario is seeing the increasing trend of retirees fleeing urban centres across the Greater Toronto Area where prices continue to rise.
+Ontario is seeing an increasing trend of retirees fleeing urban centres across the Greater Toronto Area, where prices continue to rise.
 However, cottage country isn’t just a more cost-effective approach.
 The waterfront lifestyle has its perks, ideal for retirees seeking an active lifestyle.